denvo/wrand/README.md

-# wrand
+# Weighted Random library

-Weighted Random library
+See `test.php` for examples of usage.